tasha-2000/Spotify-Soul-Recommender/README.md

 # Spotify Soul Recommender

-This machine learning project creates a personalized soulful playlist based on the soulful songs you already have in your favorites.
+This machine learning project creates a personalised soulful playlist based on the soulful songs you already have in your favourites.
 Assuming you're into that kind of vibe :)

 ## How It Works

 This works by filtering your Top 50 Tracks by genre, specifically looking for songs that fit these genres: 'contemporary', 'r&b', 'lofi', 'soul', 'jazz', 'neo', 'blue', 'chillwave', 'lo-fi', 'chill', 'soul'.

-The features of these songs will help the model identify what kind of soulful music you enjoy.
-Once the model is trained and ready to be used.
-It will sort through a list of over 2000 soulful songs and reccommend 10 songs to add to your new Spotify Soul playlist.
+The features of these songs will help the model identify what kind of soulful music you enjoy once the model is trained and ready to be used.
+It will sort through a list of over 2000 soulful songs and recommend 10 songs to add to your new Spotify Soul playlist.

 ## Requirements